DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-08-24-kruskal_wallis.md

 seo_type: article
 summary: This comprehensive guide explains the Kruskal-Wallis Test, a non-parametric statistical method ideal for comparing multiple independent samples without assuming normal distribution.
 It discusses when to use the test, its assumptions, and how to interpret the results in data analysis.
 tags:
-- Kruskal-Wallis Test
+- Kruskal-wallis test
-- Non-Parametric Methods
+- Non-parametric methods
-- ANOVA
+- Anova
-- Statistical Tests
+- Statistical tests
-- Hypothesis Testing
+- Hypothesis testing
+- R
+- Python
 - r
 - python
 title: 'The Kruskal-Wallis Test: A Comprehensive Guide to Non-Parametric Analysis'